over45Codes/odin-recipes/README.md

 ## Summary

 This is the first of five assigned projects on The Odin Project Foundations course!
-Created this website and it consists of the main index page having links to a few recipes.
+Created this website and it consists of the main index page having links to a few lasagna recipes from allrecipes.
 In this assignment, I learned how to create an HTML boilerplate, created a directory from the command terminal, and vs code.
 I also learned how to create paragraphs, links, images, and unordered lists for my recipes.

 ## Author